International airports in Israel. Israel airports for international flights

 The State of Israel has 17 civil airports, 4 of which operate international flights.
 Some of them are also used by the military.

-International airports are located in the capital of Israel, Tel Aviv, in Haifa and in the Negev desert near the city of Eilat, located in southern Israel.
+International airports are located in the Israeli capital Tel Aviv, in Haifa and in the Negev desert near the city of Eilat, located in southern Israel.

 Airports domestic airlines also located in: